Hossam-Hosny/EducationManagmentSystem/README.md

 # EducationManagmentSystem
 Hello every one

-This is a Complete Education Management System (Faculty , Student ) tech
+This is a Complete Education Management System tech
 Clean Architecture with MVC , Dapper , SQL , Stored Proc , Unit Testing (xUnit) , Repository Patter  and More